-Jury Verdict of $2.8 million.
+Jury Verdict of $2.8 million

-Confidential Settlement for Paralysis Victim.
+Confidential Settlement for Paralysis Victim

 A Memphis woman was traveling in Florida with her husband and son.
 Her husband was driving a company vehicle.
 The morning of the accident, it had been raining.The vehicle driven by the husband hydroplaned and he lost control of the vehicle.
 The vehicle flipped and his wife was ejected.
 The wife was paralyzed from the waist down while no one else in the vehicle sustained injuries.
-The wife will have medical needs for the rest of her life and will never work again.
-Three Memphis law firms were consulted and declined representation stating to the family that there was no legal remedy for them.
+The wife will have medical needs and limitations for the rest of her life and will never work again.
+Three Memphis law firms were consulted, declining representation and stating to the family that there was no legal remedy for them.
 Matt along with co-counsel were then consulted by the family.
-After meeting with the family, Matt along with co-counsel hired and represented the wife against the company her husband worked for, and the insurance company that represented it.
+After meeting with the family, Matt and co-counsel were hired, representing the wife against both the company her husband worked for and the insurance company that represented it.
 The case was mediated and settled for a confidential amount prior to filing a lawsuit.
 Matt along with co-counsel were able to secure a large settlement and the client will not have to worry about the cost of medical care or other living necessities.

-Single Car Accident.
+Single Car Accident

-Tractor and Trailer Side Swipe.
+Tractor and Trailer Side Swipe

 A Memphis man and his wife were traveling just outside of Nashville when they exited off the interstate onto Highway 70.
 The other driver was operating a company vehicle when he lost control and hit the couple head on.
 The husband suffered a fractured orbital bone, broken humerus and additionally sustained a closed head injury.
 The wife sustained minor soft tissue injuries.
 Matt along with co-counsel filed a lawsuit against the driver and the company.
-The case was settled in mediation for $550,000.00.
+The case was settled in mediation for 550 thousand dollars.

 A 38 year old Memphis man was shopping at Family Dollar in a north Memphis neighborhood.
 He was accused of shoplifting two packages of tube socks.
 The man exited the store and the store manager chased after him.
 The store manager drove around several blocks before seeing the customer and then proceeded to apprehend him and take him back to the store.
-While in custody of the store manager, the customer stopped breathing and subsequently died.
+While in the custody of the store manager, the customer stopped breathing and subsequently died.
 The autopsy report was inconclusive as to the cause of death.
 Matt along with co-counsel were hired to represent the estate and family of the customer.
-A lawsuit was filed against the store manager and Family Dollar in the amount of $100,000,000.00.
+A lawsuit was filed against the store manager and Family Dollar in the amount of 100 million dollars.
 The case was settled in mediation for a confidential amount.